Developing independent minds

-- We encourage our pupils to believe that there is no one ‘right answer’.
-We encourage them to offer their ideas with confidence and not be put off by the fear of getting it wrong.
+We encourage all of our pupils to believe that there is no one ‘right answer’.
+We ask them to offer their ideas with confidence and not be put off by the fear of getting it wrong.